icecube/icetray-public/cmake/resources/docs/tools/pal.rst

 ===

 PAL stands for Positional Astronomy Library it provides standard routines for astronomical calculations.
+The PAL library is a partial re-implementation of Pat Wallace's popular SLALIB library written in C using a Gnu GPL license and layered on top of the IAU's SOFA library (or the BSD-licensed ERFA) where appropriate.
 IceCube's astronomical coordinate software `astro <../../astro/index.html>`_ requires either SLALIB or PAL to work.
 SLALIB is an old Fortran library which was translated into c, it is no longer updated and has a weird license and is hard to find.
-SLALIB can be installed is by the `I3_PORTS <../ports.html>`_ system.
 The PAL source code is available on `github <https://github.com/Starlink/pal>`_, but it is difficult to compile.
-A fork provided by IceCube which is much easier to compile is available from the IceCube github repository, it depends on a library called ERFA.
+A `fork  <https://github.com/IceCube-SPNO/pal>`_ provided by IceCube which is much easier to compile is available from the IceCube github repository, it depends on a library called ERFA.